 I went with pea protein as I found it to be the most neutral in flavor.
-Feel free to use your favorite unsweetened protein powder, or just substitute with more oat flour if you are not a fan of powders!
+Feel free to use your favorite unsweetened protein powder or substitute with more oat flour if you do not like powders!

 Finally, to make the bars extra delicious, we have a thin coating of dark chocolate on top of the caramel.
 It consists of melted dark chocolate chips combined with coconut oil to make the chocolate layer just a bit softer.

-If you can stop at one, congratulations!
-Personally, I can't, these bars are just too addicting!
+Suppose you can stop at one, congratulations!
+Personally, I can’t.
+These bars are just too addicting!

-These little bites are chewy, chocolatey, and pack almost 3g of protein!
+These Oatmeal Caramel Protein Bars are chewy and chocolatey and pack almost 3g of protein!
 I love the contrast between the chewy cookie dough, the soft caramel layer, and the crunchy dark chocolate chips!

 Let me know in the comments if you try this recipe!

-- Line a 4x7 inch pan or baking dish with parchment paper.
+- Line a 4×7-inch pan or baking dish with parchment paper.
 Set aside.

 - In a small mixing bowl, whisk together the rolled oats, oat flour, almond flour, pea protein, and cinnamon.
 Stir in the maple syrup, almond butter, vanilla extract, and dark chocolate chips.

-- Transfer the mixture to the prepared pan and press it down very firmly into an even layer.
-You may place a parchment paper on top and flatten with the bottom of a glass.
+- Transfer the mixture to the prepared pan and press it firmly into an even layer.
+You may place parchment paper on top and flatten it with the bottom of a glass.